-Call for Abstracts - closed
+Call for Abstracts - CLOSED

-Conference Theme - Transitions
+Conference Theme - Sustainability for Health Professions Education

 Although we have not stipulated subthemes the Scientific Committee will group presentations on similar topics into sessions and this will be reflected in the final program.